webix-hub/docs/data/datatable/export.md

 1. [PDF](datatable/export.md#exportexporttopdf);
 2. [Excel](datatable/export.md#exportexporttoexcel).

-The components don't require any special configurated to be exported.
+The components don't require any special configuration to be exported.

 For the treetable it is possible to add indentations for tree nodes: